AlibabaCloudDocs/ros/intl.en-US/Resource Types/CEN/ALIYUN::CEN::CenRouteMap.md

     - 'true'
     - 'False'
     - 'false'
-    Description: 'Indicates whether to enable the reverse match method of the SourceInstanceIds match condition.
-Valid values:  false (default): If the ID of a route''s source instance is included in SourceInstanceIds, the route is permitted. true: If the ID of a route''s source instance is not included in SourceInstanceIds, the route is permitted.'
+    Description: "The IDs of source instances to be advertised do not support match\
+      \ statements.
+Valid values: \n false (default value): If the source instance\
+      \ ID is in the SourceInstanceIds field, the match is successful. \n true: If\
+      \ the source instance ID is not in the SourceInstanceIds field, the match is\
+      \ successful."
     Type: Boolean
   SourceRegionIds:
-    Description: A match statement that indicates the list of IDs of the source regions.
+    Description: Match statements are used to match source region IDs of the routes.
+      You can enter at most 32 region IDs.
     Type: Json
   SourceRouteTableIds:
-    Description: A match statement that indicates the list of IDs of the source route tables.
+    Description: Match statements are used to match source route table IDs of the routes.
+You can enter at most 32 route table IDs.
     Type: Json
   TransmitDirection:
-    Description: 'The direction in which the route map is applied.
-Valid values:  RegionIn:
+    Description: "The direction in which the route map is applied.
+Valid values: \n\
-      The direction in which routes are imported to the regional gateway of the CEN.
-For example, routes are imported to the regional gateway from an instance in the current region or another region.
-RegionOut: The direction in which routes are exported from the regional gateway of the CEN.
-For example, routes are exported from the regional gateway of the current region to an instance in the same region, or to the regional gateway in another region.'
+      \ RegionIn: Routes are advertised to CEN gateways. \n For example, routes are\
+      \ advertised from network instances deployed in the current region or other\
+      \ regions to the gateways deployed in the current region. \n RegionOut: Routes\
+      \ are advertised from CEN gateways. \n For example, routes are advertised from\
+      \ gateways deployed in the current region to network instances or gateways deployed\
+      \ in other regions."
     Type: String
 Resources:
   CENCenRouteMap: